sjet47/blog/content/posts/Linux/syscall_irl/index.md

      Fortunately this case is rare in the kernel.
 ```

-Normally, the `callee-saved` means the caller can assume that the value of the register is not changed after the call, so the function itself should save the origin value of the register before using it for other purposes.
-And the `callee-clobbered` means the caller can not assume that so it need to manually save it before the call if it want to use it after the call.
+Normally, the *callee-save*" means the caller can assume that the value of the register is not changed after the function call, so the callee function itself is responsible for saving the original value in these registers before using it for other purposes.
+On the other hand, the *callee-clobbered* means the caller cannot assume the register value is preserved, so the caller needs to manually them before the function call if it wants to use it afterwards.

-Now we have a necessary understanding of calling convention, let's go deeper and see how syscall is implemented.
+Now that we have a necessary understanding of the calling convention, let's go deeper and examine how system calls are implemented.

 ## Userspace Stub